FMJansen/fmjansen.com/_posts/2022-02-21-accessibility-design-strategies.md

 Additionally, do we really need several full-width photos of two megabytes?
 Or would a line drawing suffice?
 The first makes a visit to our website eat up a significant portion of someone’s monthly data plan, while the second might work just as well.
 So: consider for each large asset (images, videos, fonts, tracking scripts) whether it actually adds value and if there’s a lighter weight version.

 ### Animations: keep it small
-Animations can support the understanding of the interface: they tell the us what we could do and what the computer is doing.
+Animations can support the understanding of the interface: they tell us what we could do and what the computer is doing.
 Large or pulsating animations might do the job very well for some people, but make sure that *if* we need them, there is an alternative (small or no animation).
 Otherwise, it will cause problems with something like a vestibular disorder or epilepsy.

 ### Interactions: make it easier
 For each interaction, it’s nice to start with a keyboard-only version.
 So if we need to rearrange elements, add buttons to move the element up and down.
 Then, we can add a second mode of interactions: for example, use the mouse to click-and-drag the element to a different position.
 The keyboard version is still available to those who use something like [speech input](https://support.apple.com/en-us/HT210539) or just their keyboard, but the mouse version allows other people to do it in a faster way.